AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 4. Reboot a 3DS.

-5. A Home Menu UI has been restored.
+5. The Home Menu UI has been restored.

-## Restoring a Home Menu title (CIA) - Method 2
+## Restoring the Home Menu title (CIA) - Method 2

 ℹ️ If you lost the `homemenu.cia` file from your SD Card and computer, follow this section.